AbdelrahmanAdelAbo-Bakr/Pizza-Sales/README.md

 **Pizza Sales Analysis Dashboard**
 This project focuses on analyzing a full year of pizza sales data using SQL Server, Power BI, and Power Query.
 Key business metrics like revenue, order trends, and product performance were calculated and visualized.
-The final dashboard helps stakeholders identify top-selling pizzas, underperformers, and customer ordering behavior across different time dimensions.# Pizza Sales (Data Analysis Project By SQL Server and Power BI)
+The final dashboard helps stakeholders identify top-selling pizzas, underperformers, and customer ordering behavior across different time dimensions.

 ## 🛠️ Tools & Technologies